slotThe/slotThe.github.io/posts/emacs-potpourri.md

                              (emacs-anywhere--done)))))
 ```

-The results ends up being much more ergonomic:
+The result ends up being much more ergonomic:

 <img class="pure-img" src="../images/emacs-potpourri/spoiler2.gif" alt="Easier spoiler entry with the new system.">